Concordia Knurów

-Concordia Knurów is a Polish Silesian association football club from Knurów, Upper Silesia.
+Concordia Knurów is a Polish football club from Knurów, Upper Silesia.
 They have spent a significant part of their history under the name Górnik Knurów.
 Their primary colours are green and white and away colours are black.

 History

 Foundation and naming of the club

 The first section of KS Concordia Knurów, which actively functioned and had been successful - mainly in Silesia - was the palant section.
 In the years 1923-1926 there was a female section in the club playing "tamburyna", a five-a-side game which consisted of hitting the ball over a suspended string.
 At turn of the years 1922 and 1923, more than a dozen football fans helped in the creation of the football section.

 Founding meeting took place on 5 August 1923.
 The first chairman was Wojnar.
 Already in 1924, the club underwent the appropriate changes.
 The Knurów Coal Mine took patronage of the club.
 The new chairman Czeslaw Jakobkiewicz was appointed, who changed the original name from "Klub Sportowy Knurów" to "Klub Sportowy Concordia Knurów".

 In the postwar period twice changed its name to "Górnik" (Miner).
 First in 1950, then in 1966 to "Międzyzakładowy Klub Sportowy Górnik Knurów".
 In 1955, the then activist Adolf Schinohl, changed Górnik to "Górniczy Klub Sportowy Concordia Knurów" or "GKS" for short, a common abbreviation for mining clubs.